 The outside is absolutely soaked, but not the inside.
 I’m squeezing the water out but the inside is perfectly dry.
 Definitely impressed!

-You should also see these battery heated socks.
+You should also see these best waterproof winter gloves.